 - Any act of bullying must be initially reported to the class teacher who must then investigate the incident and record the incident on an incident sheet and handed into the Headteacher. - If the incident is one of a serious nature, that cannot be dealt with by the class teacher or is an incident of repeated minor behaviour, the class teacher must report this to a senior member of staff i.e. the Headteacher or Deputy Headteacher.
 Any incidents with Racial, Homophobic or any form of sexual/gender orientation (including transgender) bullying overtones must be recorded on an incident sheet and handed to the Headteacher.
 At this point the senior member of staff will investigate the incident or incidents further and if no suitable educative processes can be found to deal with the situation, sanctions will be imposed on the pupil found to have been involved with the bullying.
 This may include a hate crime referral.
+These sanctions may involve the removal of privileges (such as green time, playtimes or lunchtimes), the involvement of parents (letters sent home to inform them of the incident/s, letters requesting a meeting to discuss the incident/s or letters information are the activities).

-These sanctions may involve the removal of privileges (such as green time, playtimes or lunchtimes), the involvement of parents (letters sent home to inform them of the incident/s, letters requesting a meeting to discuss the incident/s or letters informing parents of the exclusion from lunchtimes or other activities).
+them of the incident/s, letters requesting a meeting to discuss the incident/s or letters informing parents of the exclusion from lunchtimes or other activities).
 In persistent or extreme cases, a child may be suspended from school.
 (See Behaviour Policy)